Skip to main content

 Growth Hormone Peptide Therapy

-As the body ages, the natural production of (GH) declines.
+As the body ages, the natural production of growth hormone (GH) declines.
 While replacing GH directly can have significant side effects, peptide therapies offer a more nuanced approach.
 Peptides are short chains of amino acids that act as signaling molecules.
 Certain peptides, known as secretagogues, can stimulate the pituitary gland to produce and release its own GH.
 This approach is considered safer and more physiologic than direct GH administration.

 Common Growth Hormone Peptides